B.S., Animal Science, summa cum laude, North Carolina A&T University, 2006

 Ph.D., Cell and Molecular Biology, University of Pennsylvania, 2012

 The nervous system is exquisitely tuned to mount the appropriate behavioral response to sensory stimuli ranging from a gentle caress to a harsh mechanical insult.
 How our nervous systems encode this information, from the level of sensory neuron activation in peripheral tissues up towards the central nervous system, in both normal and diseased states, remains enigmatic.
 Taking advantage of mouse molecular and genetic tools, the Abdus-Saboor lab is addressing important questions about sensory system perception – from the level of the gene to the level of organismal behavior.
-Using an integrative approach spanning molecular optogenetics, quantitative analysis of kinematic behavioral movement features, neural circuit tracing, in vivo calcium imaging, and electrophysiology, our overall goal is to increase our basic understanding of the mechanisms governing somatosensory encoding, with a particular focus on pain.
+Using an integrative approach spanning molecular optogenetics and chemogenetics, automated tracking of behavior coupled with high-speed videography, viral circuit tracing, calcium imaging in dissociated neurons and intact animals, and whole-cell and slice patch clamp physiology, our overall goal is to increase our basic understanding of the mechanisms governing encoding of somatosensory stimuli.

 Ishmail Abdus-Saboor, Craig Stone, John I. Murray, Meera Sundaram.
 The Nkx5/Hmx homeodomain protein MLS-2 is required for proper tube cell shape in the C.elegans excretory system.
 Developmental Biology 366, 298–307 (2012).